mysqljs/mysql/Readme.md

 ## Contributors

-A lot of people have helped in creating this module, they are listed on the [GitHub Contributors page][].
+A lot of people have helped improving this module, see the [GitHub Contributors page][].
 Thank you!

 [GitHub Contributors page]: https://github.com/felixge/node-mysql/graphs/contributors